PrefectHQ/prefect/docs/ui/organizations.md

 For larger teams, and companies with more complex needs around user and access management, annual plans include organizations in Prefect Cloud 2.
 Organizations provide a host of ways to collaborate securely at scale, including:

-- Organizational Accounts and membership management
+- Organizational accounts and membership management
 - Role Based Access Control to set permissions at the organization and workspace level
 - Service accounts to generate credentials for specific workloads